See who’s coming in 2019!

 -

-AMA is the flagship of the Inside Passage Decarbonization Project.
-The “IPDP” has built alliances with Greenpeace, First Nations, ports, resorts, fuel docks, and boaters up and down the Inside Passage to implement its 12-year IPCC-consistent strategies to dramatically lower marine carbon emissions, eliminate toxic liquids and implement 100% renewable shore power by 2020.
+AMA is the flagship of the Inside Passage Decarbonization Project, started and led by Capt.
+Peter and Mate/Decarbonizer Community Builder, Bridget.
+The “IPDP” has been building partnerships with First Nations, ports, resorts, fuel docks, environmental NGO’s like Greenpeace Canada, and boaters up and down the length of the Inside Passage to implement its 20-year vision of dramatically lowering carbon emissions, eliminating toxic liquids and implementing 100% renewable shorepower throughout the Inside Passage by 2035.
+The IPDP also researches and advocates for fully recyclable boatbuilding materials, including durable and stabilized woods.

 -

-Ariel of VictoriaHome Port: Seattle, WAYear Built: 1980LOA: 58'Beam: 13'6"Owner: Christine Scoggins GranquistDesigner: Fred PetersonDesign: One-offType: Ketch
+Ariel of VictoriaHome Port: Anacortes, WAYear Built: 1980LOA: 58'Beam: 13'6"Owner: Christine Scoggins GranquistDesigner: Fred PetersonDesign: One-offType: Ketch

 -